yguenduez/rusty-advent-of-code/README.md

 # Advent of Code 2022

-All problems are in Rust
+All problems are solved in Rust.

 ## Puzzles